KevinMusgrave/powerful-benchmarker/README.md

 - The remaining classes will be split into 10 equal sized partitions.
 - 5 of those partitions will be used for training.
 In other words, 5-fold cross validation will be performed, but the size of the partitions will be the same as if 10-fold cross validation was being performed.

+When evaluating the cross-validated models, the best model from each fold will be loaded, and the results be averaged.
+Alternatively, you can set the config option ```meta_testing_method``` to ```ConcatenateEmbeddings```.
+This will load the best model from each fold, but treat them as one model during evaluation on the test set, by concatenating their outputs.

 If instead you still want to use the old 50/50 train/test split, then set ```special_split_scheme_name``` to ```old_approach```.
 Otherwise, leave it as ```null```.

 ## Meta logs